A Virtual Space Talks Series for Young Women

 Heather Bottom – Systems Engineer, NASA-JPL

-As a systems engineer on the Mars 2020 spacecraft, Heather will tell the story of NASA’s Perseverance rover launch and Mars landing from final testing and preparations through operations.
-She will share the challenges—big and small—that have led to evolution in spacecraft engineering, which will ultimately support future scientific discoveries.
+As a systems engineer on the Mars 2020 spacecraft, Heather tells the story of NASA’s Perseverance rover launch and Mars landing from final testing and preparations through operations.
+Learn about the challenges—big and small—that have led to evolution in spacecraft engineering.

 Jane Poynter – Founder, Space Perspective

-Jane is the founder and co-CEO of Space Perspective, a human spaceflight company giving people unprecedented access to space.
-Its zero-emissions Spaceship Neptune uses space balloons to ferry passengers to the edge of space during a six-hour flight to and from 100,000 feet.
-Jane is also co-founder and founding CEO of World View Enterprises, a Silicon Valley-backed stratosphere balloon technology company.
+Jane is the founder of a human spaceflight company giving people unprecedented access to space.
+Its zero-emissions Spaceship Neptune uses space balloons to ferry passengers to the edge of space.
 Her team holds the world record for the highest human flight under a balloon.
-Jane was a design team and crew member of Biosphere 2— the most advanced prototype space base ever built and operated.

 Veronica Bindi, professor of Physics & Astronomy at UH Mānoa

 With NASA’s Artemis program, humans are going back to the moon to stay.
 A major challenge in this effort is space radiation, which is detrimental for technologies and human health in outer space.
-Dr. Bindi will share her work on the Alpha Magnetic Spectrometer detector.
-Operating since 2011 on the International Space Station, this device is providing invaluable space radiation and space weather information to NASA for future human missions to the moon and Mars.
+Dr. Bindi shares her work on a device providing invaluable space weather data to NASA for future human space missions.

 Yajaira Sierra, engineering project manager at NASA Glenn Research Center